IN THIS CHAPTER

 WHERE State IN ('OR', 'WA', 'ID') ;

-This formulation is a bit more compact than the one using comparison predicates and logical OR
+This formulation is a bit more compact than the one using comparison predicates and logical OR.
+It also eliminates any possible confusion between the logical OR operator and the abbreviation for the state of Oregon.

-version of this predicate works the same way.
+The NOT IN version of this predicate works the same way.
 Say that you have locations in California, Arizona, and New Mexico, and to avoid paying sales tax, you want to consider using suppliers located anywhere except in those states.
 Use the following construction:

 SELECT Company, Phone